piraeusdatastore/helm-charts/charts/linstor-affinity-controller/README.md

 ## Deployment

-The best way to deploy the LINSTOR Affinity Controller is by helm charm.
+The best way to deploy the LINSTOR Affinity Controller is by helm chart.
 If deployed to the same namespace as [our operator](https://github.com/piraeusdatastore/piraeus-operator) this is quite simple:

 ```